A New Causal Decomposition Paradigm towards Health Equity: Preliminary

-The SCM can translate the strong ignorability assumption, \emph{i.e.}, $\{Y(1),Y(0)\} \perp T|X,R$ that is unjustifiable due to unobserveness of $\{Y(1),Y(0)\}$, into more intuitive graphical criterion \citep{galles2013testing} for $X$ to be admissible: $P(Y|do(T=t),R) = \int P(Y|T=t,X,R)P(X|R)dX$.
-The most common one is back-door criterion, which informs that instead of take it for granted that the provided covariate set $\mathbf{O}$ is admissible, we should detect a subset that block each back-door paths from $T$ to $Y$ and meanwhile do not perturb directed paths or induce new spurious features.
+The SCM translates the strong ignorability assumption, \emph{i.e.}, $\{Y(1),Y(0)\} \ind T|Z,X$ into a more intuitive graphical criteria \citep{galles2013testing} for $Z$ to be admissible: $P(Y|do(T=t),X) = \int P(Y|T=t,Z,X)P(Z|X)dZ$.
+Among these criteria, the back-door criterion is the most typical one, which refers to a subset that \textbf{i)} blocks each back-door path from $T$ to $Y$ and \textbf{ii)} meanwhile does not perturb directed paths or induce new spurious features.
+This criterion, especially \textbf{ii)}, informs us that the presumption of admissibility for some covariate sets may be problematic when it includes variables that violate \textbf{ii)}.

-\textbf{Causal Discovery.} Equipped with SCM that describes the strong ignorability into graphical criterion, we can implement causal discovery (\emph{i.e.}, learn the DAG over all variables) to detect admissible sets.
-Typical method includes PC algorithm, which first learns an undirected skeleton via condition independence test and identify as many directions as possible via v-structure, $(V_i \to V_k \gets V_j)$.
+\textbf{Causal Discovery.} Equipped with the SCM that converts the strong ignorability condition into graphical criteria, the admissible sets can be easily detected via causal discovery.
+Typical methods for causal discovery include the PC algorithm, which first learns an undirected skeleton via conditional independence test and identifies as many directions as possible via v-structure, \emph{e.g.}, $V_i \to V_k \gets V_j$.